binary-com/daily-report/_posts/en/2019-02-13-Dollar-Slips-as-Risk-Appetite-Gains.md

 ## Coming up today

-Today, we have BOE governor Carney speaking at 13.00
+Today we have UK CPI, RPI and PPI at 09.30.

-Feb chair Powell is speaking at 17.45
+US CPI, building permits and unit labor cost index are at 13.30.

+FOMC member Harker speaks at 17.00.

 ## Trade Idea